pombredanne/lsb-release-upstream/README.md

 echo "Upstream Linux distribution is '$lsb_dist' version '$dist_version'."
 ```

+If this script is executed in elementary OS Freya, for example, you'd have `$lsb_dist=ubuntu` and `$dist_version=trusty`, which is the corresponding Ubuntu version it has derivated from.

 # The ideal solution (I think)
 The awesome developers of [JoliOS](https://www.jolicloud.com/jolios) have implemented a neat way of retrieving that, and you can [check it here](https://github.com/jolicloud/lsb/commit/fde07bfec0935784e5caa6cd6a2ff5f81c3d0ad4).